kevintruong/til/Kernel,-Shells,-Terminals-Oh-My!.md

 ## Alright then what's a terminal?

-A terminal is just an application that displays the output form the shell.
+A terminal is just an application that displays the output from the shell.
 You can have your default terminal, a quake based terminal, terminator, the options are endless!